Documentation for Administrators

 You can click Approve to allow for the transfer of data or you can follow the steps described in Transferring Student Data from Your District to an External District where you withdraw the student and select the applicable district from the Transfer To pull-down on the student's enrollment record, which would allow them to import student data, just the same.

-4b.
-Click Deny if you do not want to allow the other district to import the student's data.
+5. Option 2: Click Deny if you do not want to allow the other district to import the student's data.

-Reviewing All Transfer Requests
+Expand or collapse content Reviewing All Transfer Requests

 1. In the Students menu, click Focus Transfers.